AndyObtiva/glimmer-dsl-web/README.md

 This project is inspired-by [Glimmer DSL for Opal](https://github.com/AndyObtiva/glimmer-dsl-opal) and is similar in enabling frontend GUI development with Ruby, but it mainly differs from Glimmer DSL for Opal by adopting a DSL that follows web-like HTML syntax in Ruby (enabling transfer of HTML/CSS/JS skills) instead of adopting a desktop GUI DSL that is webified.
 Also, it will begin by supporting [Opal Ruby](https://opalrb.com/), but it might grow to support [Ruby WASM](https://github.com/ruby/ruby.wasm) as an alternative to [Opal Ruby](https://opalrb.com/) that could be switched to with a simple configuration change.

+Note that the library is an Early Alpha and its APIs might change frequently until hitting a minor release at least.

 ### You can finally live in pure Rubyland on the web!

 [Glimmer](https://github.com/AndyObtiva/glimmer) DSL for Web is an upcoming **pre-alpha** [gem](https://rubygems.org/gems/glimmer-dsl-web) that enables building web GUI in pure Ruby via [Opal](https://opalrb.com/) on [Rails](https://rubyonrails.org/) (and potentially [Ruby WASM](https://github.com/ruby/ruby.wasm) in the future).